fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases-old-apis.md

 #### 3. Check the order status

-Call the [FPDocs, get order API](https://fintechprimitives.com/api/#get-fetch-single-order) to check the `status` of the order.
+Call the [FPDocs, get order](https://fintechprimitives.com/api/#get-fetch-single-order) to check the `status` of the order.
 When the payment is successful, the order status becomes `PAYMENT_CONFIRMED`.
 [Learn more about the order states](/pages/workflows/order-status)

 In live environment, orders in "PAYMENT_CONFIRMED" state will be submitted to AMCs eventually and will be marked as "SUBMITTED".
 In staging environment, you can use the simulation APIs to mark a "PAYMENT_CONFIRMED" order as "SUBMITTED".
 Distributors will get mailback reports from RTAs for the orders placed.
 When these transaction feeds(aka reverse feeds) are uploaded, orders will get marked as SUCCESSFUL or FAILED depending upon the transaction status present in transaction feed files.
 For more details please refer [Transactions doc](/pages/workflows/investor-reporting-usage).
 However, in staging environments you can mimic this behavior using simulation apis as shown below.